luke-cla/invasive-species/README.md

 3. Integrate a native plant dataset (already assembled) to allow for invasive vs non-invasive classification
 4. Separate Honeysuckle variants into their own distinct classes, since the current dataset combines multiple species into one, which may be confusing the model
 5. Add additional invasive species to improve geographical coverage
-6. Evaluate the model on real-world photos to test peformance in the wild
+6. Evaluate the model on real-world photos to test performance in the wild
 7. Develop a mobile app prototype for public use

 ## How to Run